BIPN145/BIPN145.github.io/_sources/LabManual/EEG.md

 15. The fifth record is the same signal as the fourth record, except that the quality of the raw signal has been affected.
 Compare your features (amplitude, power, frequency) of the fourth and fifth records.

-:::{admonition} Questions for reflection
+:::{admonition} Quiz Question
-:class: tip
+:class: attention
-- How has the quality of the signal affected the wave features?
+- Has the quality of the signal (e.g. its amplitude) impacted what you're able to detect in the power spectral density (PSD) plot (assuming you have it scaled to be able to see any bumps in the PSD?)
 :::

----

 ### Part II.
 Detecting alpha waves